How I made this music video

 Two of my all-time favourite music videos became my guide:

-• Godley & Creme’s Cry – a simple close-up performance, multiple faces morphing seamlessly into one another.
-Remember, this was pre-digital, and they still nailed it.
+Their treatment of their own song Cry has always been a favourite.
+A simple close-up performance using multiple faces morphing seamlessly into one another.
+Remember, this was pre-digital.
+It was all made and edited using real film and they still nailed it.

 The DIY technique